davidetartaggia12/SIP_CourseSummary/README.md

 <br>

 - UAC starts the call
-- UAS anyone answering a call is a UAS (phone or server)
+- Anyone answering a call is a UAS (phone or server)

 - **IVR** = interactive voice responsive (UAS : server)